yezarniko/dotfiles/README.md

 ### Install Packages
 #### Arch
   Install from your package manager.
-  `sudo pacman -S alacritty qtile xorg-xinit xwallpaper vim neovim sxhkd sxiv dunst starship rofi vifm paru`
+  `sudo pacman -S alacritty qtile xorg-xinit xwallpaper vim neovim sxhkd sxiv dunst starship rofi vifm dmenu paru`
   picom has a lot of fork and I use jonaburg's one.
   `paru picom-jonaburg-git`